nicholasdille/container-slides/160_gitlab_ci/160_variable_precedence/slides.md

 ## Variable precedence

-Variables con be defined on many different levels
+Variables can be defined on many different levels

 GitLab has documented the precedence of variables [](https://docs.gitlab.com/ee/ci/variables/#cicd-variable-precedence)